free-holiday-api/holiday-repository/README.md

 - Submit the PR!

 ## Repository Format
 The repository is located in the `repository` folder.
 Inside the folder we have folders containing country code url ([ISO_3166-1_alpha-2 formatted](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)) to store each corresponding country holiday data.
-Each country folder would have folder defined below:
+Inside of country folder we have:

-- recurring_events
+- recurring events file
-  As the name suggests, this folder meant to store all the recurring holiday (if possible) sorted by the most recent applicable time.
+  As the name suggests, this file meant to store all the recurring holiday in that year.
-- Year (YYYY)
-  -  Month (MM)
+- Yearly file
-  Year and month folder are created for non recurring events.
-Month folder should be inside year folder.
-For example holiday that meant for special occasion.
+  This would store yearly holiday that are not recurring / special occasion.

 ## CSV File format